constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 ubuntu@master:~$ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

+for a single-machine Kubernetes cluster, run:

+kubectl taint nodes --all node-role.kubernetes.io/master-

 #### 6. You should now deploy a pod network to the cluster.

 Flannel RBAC: